Skip to main content

 Intermediate

 As you deepen your understanding of hormonal health, the clinical protocols for ensuring safety become more accessible.
-Endometrial monitoring within the context of is a clear example of this principle in action.
+Endometrial monitoring within the context of female testosterone therapy is a clear example of this principle in action.
 The decision to monitor, and the methods used, are based on a careful assessment of individual risk factors and the specific therapeutic regimen.

 The primary goal is the prevention of endometrial hyperplasia, a thickening of the uterine lining that can, in some cases, precede more serious conditions.
 This is achieved by observing the endometrium’s response to the hormonal environment created by the therapy.